Weaving the (AdS) spaces with partial entanglement entropy threads: Abstract

 \section{Abstract}

-In the context of Anti-de Sitter / Conformal Field Theory (AdS/CFT) correspondence, we present a general scheme to reconstruct bulk geometric quantities in terms of a specific measure of the entanglement structure on the boundary CFT, the partial entanglement entropy (PEE).
-The PEE between any two points $\mathcal{I}(\vec x, \vec y)$ is the fundamental building block of the PEE structure.
-It can be geometrized into a bulk geodesic connecting the two boundary points $\vec x$ and $\vec y$, which we refer to as the PEE thread.
-Thus, we have a network of the PEE threads in the bulk with a density of the threads determined by the boundary PEE structure \cite{Lin:2023rbd}.
-We demonstrate that, for any static boundary region $A$, the homologous surface $\Sigma_{A}$ that has the minimal flux of the PEE threads passing through it is exactly the Ryu-Takayanagi (RT) surface of $A$, and the minimal flux coincides with the holographic entanglement entropy of $A$.
-Furthermore, we show that the strength of the PEE flux at any bulk point along any direction is $1/4G$.
-Based on this observation, we prove that any area element in the bulk can be reconstructed by the PEE threads passing through it, which corresponds to a set of two-point PEEs on the CFT.
+In the context of the AdS/CFT correspondence, we propose a general scheme for reconstructing bulk geometric quantities in a static pure AdS background using the partial entanglement entropy (PEE), a measure of the entanglement structure on the boundary CFT.
+The PEE between any two points $\mathcal{I}(\vec{x}, \vec{y})$ serves as the fundamental building block of the PEE structure.
+Any two-point PEE $\mathcal{I}(\vec{x}, \vec{y})$ can be geometrized by the bulk geodesic connecting two boundary points $\vec{x}$ and $\vec{y}$, which we call the PEE thread, with the density of the threads determined by the boundary PEE structure.
+In the AdS bulk, the set of all the PEE threads forms a continuous ``network'', which we call the PEE network.

+In this paper, we show that the density of the PEE threads passing through any bulk point is exactly $1/(4G)$.
+Based on this observation we give a reformulation of the Ryu-Takayanagi (RT) formula for a generic boundary region in general dimensional Poincar\'e AdS space.
+More explicitly, for any static boundary region $A$, the homologous surface $\Sigma_{A}$ that has the minimal number of intersections with the bulk PEE network is exactly the RT surface of $A$, and the minimal number of intersections reproduces the holographic entanglement entropy.
+The reconstruction for the area of bulk geometric quantities by counting the number of intersections with the bulk PEE network applies to generic bulk geometric quantities.
+Interestingly, this reconstruction indicates a pure geometric statement, which is exactly the so-called \emph{Crofton formula} in Poincar\'e AdS.